-- In a small group, students will brainstorm a scenario where they are faced with making a decision about driving while drugged.
-Students will complete the I.D.E.A.L. decision making worksheet (see Appendix 4b) (15 minutes).
-Note: Appendix 4a, teacher reference for I.D.E.A.L. decision making model and Appendix 4c – I.D.E.A.L.
+- In a small group, students will brainstorm a scenario where they are faced with making a decision about driving while under the influence of drugs.
+Students will complete the I.D.E.A.L. decision-making worksheet (see Appendix 4b) (15 minutes).
+Note: Appendix 4a, teacher reference for I.D.E.A.L. decision-making model and Appendix 4c – I.D.E.A.L.
 Rubric.

 - Students rehearse and act out their scenario.
 (20 minutes)

 - Students will rehearse their scenarios and then perform them for the class.

 - Students can be encouraged to present their skits in front of the school at an assembly or for a class in a younger grade.

 Action: (50 minutes)

 - Students will complete Appendix 5a – designing a poster, T-shirt or a 1-page magazine ad that is based on research about the impact of driving while under the influence of drugs.